 Tam Paton, who was openly gay (as much as you could be in those days) even subjected himself to the squeaky-clean image machine and was photographed with his fiancé along with the rest of the band to publicise his engagement.
 He later explained to Hannes A. Jonsson in a year 2000 interview, “I got engaged to a female and the reason for that was simply that I had the News Of The World floating around at the time, in the 70’s, that I was having it off with little…that I was rolling from one room to another and all that kind of crap.
 If they thought that they had that homosexual manager, you know, they could all be rolling about in bed with me.
 So, I got wangled into this stupid engagement thing.”

 In 1979 Paton was fired from what was left of the band and three years later was convicted of gross indecency with teenage boys, for which he served one year of a three-year prison sentence.
 He told Jonsson; “Well, I am gay but I’m not into small boys and in all the articles…you know, I did go to jail for gross indecency.
 The youngest boy was fifteen.
 People have said he was thirteen or fourteen, and shit like that, but that’s just crap.
-There was nobody in my case at fourteen or thirteen; there was one guy at fifteen, who actually just watched a movie with me, called Tina With The Big Tits and we had a couple of lagers.
+There was nobody in my house at fourteen or thirteen; there was one guy at fifteen, who actually just watched a movie with me, called Tina With The Big Tits and we had a couple of lagers.
 I didn’t lay a hand on him, nothing like that, and we watched a picture with women’s boobs in it – hardly anything homosexual about that.
 And I can prove that.
 And the rest of them were sixteen, seventeen and eighteen-year-olds.
 One of those chaps was actually the youngest soldier to serve in the Falkland Islands conflict, one of the marines.
 So it was alright for him to go and shoot some Argentinians at seventeen or eighteen, but it was not alright to roll about with somebody who was thirty-nine or thirty-eight at the time.
 But, unfortunately, on my record, I have ‘Gross Indecency’; I’ve been a naughty boy.”

 In later years Paton became very ill, suffering two heart attacks and a stroke.
 He was arrested on more child sexual abuse charges in January 2003, but was later cleared of all allegations.
 The following year in April 2004, Paton was convicted of supplying cannabis and fined £200,000.
 In 2007, he was accused but cleared, due to lack of evidence, of raping one of the band’s guitarists, Pat McGlynn, in a hotel room in 1977.
 Paton died of a suspected heart attack aged 70 at his Edinburgh home which he shared with several young men, on 8 April 2009.